Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What is Survodutide?

-The dual GLP-1/glucagon mechanism is significant because glucagon signaling contributes to energy expenditure and hepatic lipid metabolism—the biological rationale underpinning survodutide’s development in both obesity and liver disease.
-This places survodutide closer to the GLP-1/glucagon axis of the obesity pipeline than to amylin-based agents such as CagriSema or petrelintide.
+The phrase “survodutide peptide” usually refers to this investigational GLP-1/glucagon dual agonist, not to a marketed Remy Peptides catalogue product.
+The dual mechanism is significant because glucagon signaling contributes to energy expenditure and hepatic lipid metabolism—the biological rationale underpinning survodutide’s development in both obesity and liver disease.
 For a head-to-head comparison with the leading triple agonist, see our survodutide vs retatrutide analysis.
 Another notable dual-agonist in clinical development is mazdutide (IBI362), which targets the same GLP-1/glucagon receptor pathways.

 Glucagon Like Peptide 1 and Energy Balance

 Glucagon like peptide 1 is an incretin hormone released from intestinal L-cells in response to nutrient intake.
-Activation of the GLP-1 receptor reduces food intake through central appetite suppression and peripheral metabolic effects.
-Pure GLP-1 receptor agonist drugs leverage this pathway exclusively, whereas survodutide combines glucagon and GLP-1 receptor activation for a broad spectrum approach to the treatment of obesity.
-The dual engagement of glucagon and GLP-1 signaling may produce additive or synergistic effects on body weight reduction compared with placebo and compared to GLP-1 receptor agonism alone.
+Pure GLP-1 receptor agonist drugs use this pathway exclusively, whereas survodutide combines GLP-1 and glucagon receptor activation.
+The dual engagement is being studied to determine whether glucagon signaling adds measurable metabolic and hepatic effects beyond GLP-1 receptor agonism alone.

 Phase 2 Trial Design & Methodology